jeffreycwitt/hn202/docs/plenary.md

 {:.rquestion}
 What's something surprising about Islam that you learned today?
 Why was it is surprising?
 Explain how it makes you think about Islam from a new perspective or in a new light?

+# Plenary 6 (Fri, Feb 21)
+## The Bayeux Tapestry - Dr. Forni

+{:.rquestion}
+Based on today's plenary, what would be a good multiple choice quiz or exam question?
+Tell us why this would be a good question that captures a significant point raised in today's lecture.

+{:.rquestion}
+Is there connection you see between the story of the Bayeux Tapestry and any of the events, movements, or ideas we've discussed class.
+If so, tell us what and why it seems important.

 <!--